firstpersontravel/charter-docs/docs/concepts/textinsertions.md

 * `{{player.headline}}`: The headline of the player's current page.
 * `{{player.phone_number}}`: The player's phone number.

+## Role insertions

+You can insert some insertions referencing any role in your project.

+* `{{<role_slug>.link}}` A link to see the current interface of the desired role.
+* `{{<role_slug>.join_link}}` A custom link that will let new participants join the current run of your project, as the desired role.

+You reference the role with a 'slugified' version of your role title.
+This is the role's title, lower-case, with all spaces turned into underscores.
+All non-alphanumeric characters are omitted.
+For instance, `Player` becomes `player`, and `Fred's Fancy Furniture` becomes `freds_fancy_furniture`.

 ## Event insertions

 When actions are triggered by events, you can access some insertions unique to those events.